The Ghost Inside (album)

 The Ghost Inside is the fifth album by American metalcore band The Ghost Inside.
 The album was released on June 5, 2020, through Epitaph Records.
-It is the band's first release since they were involved in a deadly tour bus crash in 2015, and is also the first to feature guitarist Chris Davis, who joined the band in 2016 after serving as a touring member.
+It is the band's first release since they were involved in a serious tour bus crash in 2015, and is also the first to feature rhythm guitarist Chris Davis, who joined the band in 2016 after serving as a touring member, and the first to feature Zach Johnson on lead guitar.

 On November 19, 2015, The Ghost Inside's tour bus collided with a semi-trailer truck just outside of El Paso, Texas.
 Both drivers died, and several band and crew members received serious injuries; vocalist Jonathan Vigil sustained a fractured back, damaged ligaments, and two broken ankles, while drummer Andrew Tkaczyk spent ten days in a coma and had one of his legs amputated.
 Although they were invited on Warped Tour in 2017, The Ghost Inside had to cancel their performance, as they were still recovering from the collision.
 They held their first practice session in 2018, and began working on new music in early 2019.
 The album was produced by Jeremy McKinnon of A Day to Remember and Will Putney of Fit for an Autopsy.